The Deco X60 AX3000 Mesh System, TP-Link’s latest Wi-Fi 6 mesh system, is a great deal or a disappointing choice, depending on how you plan to use it.

 The new TP-Link Deco X60 shares the same idea as previous Decos.
 It’s a 3-pack mesh system that includes three identical routers.
 Take one and make it work as the primary router, and the other two will extend the Wi-Fi network.

 The hardware is a bit different, though.
-Each router is now no longer flat but is a cylindrical round box measuring 4.33 in wide.
+Each router is no longer flat but a cylindrical round box measuring 4.33 in wide.
 (110 mm) × × 4.49 in (114 mm) tall.

 Easy setup, pre-synced hardware

 Setting up the X60 is the same as that of previous Deco systems, too.
-Download the Deco app on your phone, sign in with an account with TP-Link and the rest is self-explanatory.
+Download the Deco app on your phone, sign in with an account with TP-Link, and the rest is self-explanatory.

-The app will detect the Deco router unit, walk you through a short process to create your Wi-Fi network, connecting to the Intenet, and so on.
+The app will detect the Deco router unit, walk you through a short process to create your Wi-Fi network, connect to the Intenet, and so on.
 It took me less than 10 minutes in total.

 That’s partly because I didn’t need to manually add the satellite units to form a mesh.

 Out of the box, the three routers are pre-synced.
-As a result, once you’ve finished setting up the router unit, just plug the other two into power, and within a couple of minutes, they automatically become part of the mesh.
+As a result, once you’ve finished setting up the router unit, plug the other two into power, and within a couple of minutes, they automatically become part of the mesh.

 Simple web interface

-Apart from the Deco app, there’s also a web interface that you can access by pointing a browser on a connected computer to tplinkdeco.net and log in with the password of your TP-Link account.
+Apart from the Deco app, there’s also a web interface that you can access by pointing a browser on a connected computer to tplinkdeco.net and logging in with the password of your TP-Link account.

 But you’ll be disappointed if you expect the same web interface as that of other TP-Link routers, like the Archer X3000.

 The X60’s interface mostly displays existing settings without allowing you to change them.
 For example, there’s a network map, but you can’t interact with any of the items, such as changing the name of a Deco unit or a connected client.
-In other words, the information is ready-only.
+In other words, the information is read-only.

 Dual-band system with wired backhaul support

-The Deco X60’s hardware is not available for purchase as a single unit but you can use one as a standalone router in a small home.
+The Deco X60’s hardware is not available for purchase as a single unit, but you can use one as a standalone router in a small home.